Ameba-AIoT/ai-video-analytics/source/user_manual/NN_quantization_discussion/NN_yolov9_example.rst

 *yolov9-t-converted.pt*, from
 https://github.com/WongKinYiu/yolov9?tab=readme-ov-file\ .

+* yolov9 have two kinds of structrue, yolov9 (PGI+GELAN) and GELAN, PGI branch is only useful during training, therefore we can use the reparam process to remove the PGI branch during inference, which generated converted model (yolov9-t.pt to yolov9-t-converted.pt)
+* User can refer to the reparam code in yolov9 github website (the reparam process for yolov9-t is same as yolov9-s, just remember to change the config file to gelan-t.yaml)

+.. note :: Please use converted (reparam) tiny model for deploying

 (1) Convert PyTorch to onnx.

     It is recommend to convert .pt file to onnx file for better performance and compatibility for quantization.